Vipassana - welcome to the real world

 "I'm going to show these people what you don't want them to see.
 I'm going to show them … a world without rules or controls, borders or boundaries.
 A world where anything is possible."

 But they don't teach us all these things at school, or university, or on the work floor.
 Ever since we start learning they are so busy stuffing us with all sorts of information rather than real knowledge or ability to use our mind to at least some higher degree of its enormous capacity.
 Take for instance kids that have difficulty concentrating, and therefore learning.
 Instead of giving them some mind training so that they first learn how to learn (like here in Malaysia where they teach Anapana meditation to small children in some schools), at an average school they will label those kids "slow learners" and from then on still insist on stuffing them like teady-bears with INFORMATION, more and more of that "precious" information, even now, in this digital age where getting almost any piece of information can happen in a split of a second.
-Well, of course to a certain extent the type of learning where the main accent is put on memorizing information and training the brain also serves a purpose, in the sense that it develops our systems thinking and ability to see patterns, but it's just the proportion of time dedicated to memorising as opposed to overall mind training which is wrong.
+Well, of course to a certain extent the type of learning where the main accent is put on memorizing information and training the brain also serves a purpose, in the sense that it trains memory and teaches us to efficiently classify and store information, but it's just the proportion of time dedicated to memorising as opposed to overall mind training which is wrong.
 Another problem with our learning is that it's all about our conscious mind.
 Anything we do at the educational institutions is all about training and developing just the surface level of our mind.
 And has anybody ever mentioned to you that you can actually access and train your unconscious mind and the interaction between the two?
 No!
 And that's how we end up being able to do calculus but not live a truly happy fulfilling life of love, peace and sharing.

 And one more important thing: so far I've been using Vipassana synonymously to mind purification, but I also think that Vipassana is by no means the only way to achieve that goal.
 At a broader perspective, the way the whole "Game of Matrix" is built we are meant to sooner or later find ways to get our minds to their original state of purity.
-In this sense many many even mundane-looking activities can help you in your personal evolution: some people practise sports in which they push the mind and body limits observing pain with equanimity, some people take up hobbies that develop concentration and brain-sync (like yoga or playing an instrument), some achieve a state of inner peace by doing things which can be like active meditation (for instance, diving or scrubbing bathroom tiles), some people practise things that indirectly develop awareness (like for instance learning foreign languages or living in foreign countries increases the range of frequencies you are exposed to), some people read the Bible or the Koran and recite prayers or mantras which brings their mind closer to the vibrational patterns of thoughts and words of some of the world's most important prophets (as to this last activity, I am not saying that blind belief in anything is good - I am just saying that any mind-purifying activity is better than none at all).
+In this sense many many even mundane-looking activities can help you in your personal evolution: some people practise sports in which they push the mind and body limits observing pain with equanimity, some people take up hobbies that develop concentration and brain-sync (like yoga or playing an instrument), some achieve a state of inner peace by doing things which can be like active meditation (for instance, diving or scrubbing bathroom tiles), some people practise things that indirectly develop awareness (for instance, learning foreign languages or living in foreign countries increases the range of frequencies you are exposed to), some people read the Bible or the Koran and recite prayers or mantras which brings their mind closer to the vibrational patterns of thoughts and words of some of the world's most important prophets (as to this last activity, I am not saying that blind belief in anything is good - I am just saying that any mind-purifying activity is better than none at all).
 As to Vipassana, out of all mind-purifying practices it might as well be a kind of "shorter, or faster" way but it might also be true that it doesn't suit everybody.
 After all, as many people as many minds :-).
-And also, just like an electric wire can bring light or take a life, Vipassana can liberate you if you maintain the focus on purity or seal you in the "game" even more if while practising you get off track and exploit the growing awareness for ego-driven purposes.
+And also, just like an electric wire can bring light or take a life, Vipassana can liberate you if you maintain the focus on purity or seal you in the "game" even more if while practising you get off track and exploit the growing awareness or all the new exciting sensations for ego-driven purposes.

 If you look at Vipassana even deeper, you would realize that being the Law of Nature, it all perfectly fits even in those partial theories already discovered by science (like the M-theory which "reconciles" the various directions of String theory) but being the ultimate Law of Nature, it's too big to fit entirely into any of those (it's like trying to squeeze the Earth inside a factory-made globe, but the globe could give you conceptually a very very good idea).
 There are elements of modern science that could perfectly fine explain how Vipassana works in scientific language.
 They would then be using terms like vibrational patterns, synchronisation, synergy, amplification, electro-magnetic fields and many more concepts that are currently being applied only to describing the external world.
 The problem is that nobody really cared to ask how many of those well established scientific concepts would be actually relevant if we look on the "inside", at our own mind, at our own body (= matter) and at their interaction.
 The fact that mind is not "tangible" doesn't mean it's beyond physics.
 After all, how many physics concepts, even as old as Maxwell's fields, deal with tangible concepts?
 An electro-magnetic field is not tangible to a normal human-being, but does it make it less "physical"?
 Unfortunately, scientists are too busy measuring and defining "Nature" in the world outside us, while the key to it all is written in every single one of us (as always, the best way to hide a key is to put it in the most obvious place)...
 And in the meantime we keep living in the Matrix.